ahmadiehsan/personal_docs/docs/data_science/data/distribution_types/long_tail.md

 ## Description

-This describes data where a few items occur very frequently, but a large number of items appear rarely, creating a “long tail” in the distribution.
+This describes data where a few items occur very frequently, but a large number of items appear rarely, creating a "long tail" in the distribution.

-It’s common in natural and social phenomena like word usage, wealth, or website visits, where rare events collectively matter a lot despite their low individual frequency.
+It's common in natural and social phenomena like word usage, wealth, or website visits, where rare events collectively matter a lot despite their low individual frequency.

 ![](long_tail/diagram.png)